coopernetes/bz/README.md

 # 🌳 Go Bonzai™ Composite Command Tree

+## TODO for me
+Must be compatible with MacOS (M1) and Linux.
+Windows?
+Meh.

+- datetime with multiple formats
+- epoch to datetime (+ vice versa)
+- yaml to json (+ vice versa)
+- multiple yaml to json (+ vice versa)
+- create uuid
+- random hex string

 *Create a new GitHub project using this template and change this README.md to match your project.
 Make all your template changes before making your first commit.*